Academics

 Dissertation

+The final phase of the PhD is the defense and final reading approval of the student’s dissertation.
 The dissertation must be the result of independent and original research by the student and must constitute a significant contribution to the current knowledge in the biomedical field.
-The dissertation is expected to include three or more original research articles that the candidate has written as 1st author and that have been published in peer-reviewed journals (one of these papers can still be in-review), as well as introductory and concluding chapters.
-The style and format of the dissertation must conform to the standards of the Graduate College.
+The dissertation is expected to include three or more original research articles that the candidate has written as sole 1st author and that have been published in peer-reviewed journals (one of these papers can still be in-review), as well as introductory and concluding chapters.

 Defense: